 The ADX values help traders identify ranging and trending markets.
 These values are used to approximate the strength of trends as well.

 ADX readings above 25 indicate a strong trend.
-Conversely, when ADX is below 25, the market is either accumulating or distributing so trades are avoided.
+Conversely, when ADX is below 25, the market accumulates or distributes, so trades are avoided.

 A complete breakdown of the ADX indicator’s readings is shown in the table that follows: